artificial-intelligence-class/artificial-intelligence-class.github.io/homework1.md

 [[1, 3, 5], [2, 4, 6]]
 {% endhighlight %}

-## Sequence Slicing [9 points]
+## 3. Sequence Slicing [9 points]

-1. [3 points] The functions in this section should be implemented using sequence slices.
+1. **[3 points]** The functions in this section should be implemented using sequence slices.
 Recall that the slice parameters take on sensible default values when omitted.
 In some cases, it may be necessary to use the optional third parameter to specify a step size.

-Write a function copy(seq) that returns a new sequence containing the same elements as the input sequence.
+Write a function `copy(seq)` that returns a new sequence containing the same elements as the input sequence.

 {% highlight python %}
 >>> copy("abc")